-This research project is being conducted and funded by Alvotech Swiss AG and locally sponsored in New Zealand by PPD, part of Thermo Fisher Scientific, a Contract Research Organisation (CRO) which help conduct and monitor the study in New Zealand.
+This research project is being conducted and funded by the Sponsor, Pretzel Therapeutics Inc., and locally sponsored in New Zealand by Avance, a Contract Research Organisation (CRO) which help conduct and monitor the study in New Zealand.

 By taking part in this research study, you agree that data generated from your assessments throughout the study, will be provided to the Sponsor.
-The knowledge gained from this data may help the Sponsor in obtaining approval for a new drug and benefit the sponsor financially.
+The knowledge gained from this data may lead to new discoveries, which would assist them in obtaining approval for a new medication and benefit the sponsor financially.
 There would be no financial benefit to you from these discoveries.

-New Zealand Clinical Research (NZCR) will receive a payment from Alvotech Swiss AG for undertaking this research project.
+New Zealand Clinical Research (NZCR) will receive a payment from Pretzel Therapeutics Inc., for undertaking this research project.